Open-EO/openeo-geopyspark-driver/README.md

 ## Documentation

-See [docs/](./docs) for more information about requirements, configuration, development setup, user facing features, etc.
+See the [documentation](./docs/README.md) for more information about requirements, configuration, development setup, user facing features, etc.

 ## Technology stack